 - It makes your clothes dig into your waist.

 - It makes it hard to button or zip your pants.

 Bloating is often related to the buildup of fluid in your abdomen.
-It happens, in part, because of

-    changes in your abdominal blood supply and in your body’s ability to drain fluids.
+It happens partly due to changes in your abdominal blood supply and your body’s ability to drain fluids.